-- Research by RIDDOR shows there were 37 deaths after falls from height in UK workplaces, in the five year period from 2012/17.
+- Research by RIDDOR shows there were an average of 40 deaths after falls from height, in UK workplaces, in the five year period from 2012/17.
 With hundreds more left with life changing injuries.

 - Problems with ladders can account for up to 40% of such falls investigated by the Health & Safety Executive in workplaces in the UK each year.

 - An estimated two million ladders are used daily in the UK.

 - Around 48,000 people attend UK A&E departments annually because of domestic accidents with ladders.

 TB Davies is supporting an initiative by the American Ladder Institute to help prevent injuries and save lives.
 Ladder Safety Month takes place this March 2018 and is the only movement dedicated exclusively to the promotion of ladder safety, at home and at work.
 The primary areas of focus through the month: